 Jennifer Doyle - Executive Director and Conductive Therapist

 Jennifer trained as a physical therapist in England before working at a specialized Conductive Education school.
 During her time at the school she received intensive training in Conductive Education and worked as part of a team of therapists delivering intervention using the method of CE.
 In 2010 she moved to Colorado and began working as a conductive therapist at CFCE.
-She became the lead therapist in 2011.
-After developing the program in Loveland for several years, Jennifer opened a site in Denver to expand the program to more children.
-She worked as the Program Director until 2015 when she became Executive Directer.
+She became the lead therapist in 2011 and worked as the Program Director until 2015 when she became Executive Directer.
 Jennifer has a gift of seeing potential in every child she meets, no matter their ability.
-She has worked tirelessly to ensure the program is available to as many children as possible while maintaining incredible quality of care.
+She has worked tirelessly to ensure CFCE programs are available to as many children as possible while maintaining incredible quality of care.

 When she isn't working, Jennifer enjoys exploring Colorado with her husband and daughter.

 Jalyss Zapfletts – Program Director and Lead Conductor

-Jalyss first encountered Conductive Education and discovered her love for working with children with disabilities when her youngest brother, who has cerebral palsy, began attending Conductive Education classes.
+Jalyss first encountered Conductive Education and discovered her love for working with children with disabilities when her youngest brother, who has cerebral palsy, began attending Conductive Education sessions.
 After volunteering as a class assistant she decided, at 12 years old, that she wanted to become a conductive therapist.
 For the next several summers she volunteered during the summer at CE camps in Canada and began working at a local CE center.
 After finishing her bachelors in psychology, Jalyss trained in Birmingham, England, at the National Institute for Conductive Education to complete her degree in Conductive Education.
 She has experience working with young children as young as 5 months old, youth, and adults.
 She began working with CFCE as Lead Conductor in June 2017 and became Program Director in mid-2018.
 Jalyss has increased her therapeutic scope by becoming an Introductory level A trained DMI therapist.
 She is excited to continue with DMI courses and use the complementing methods of CE and DMI in CFCE programming.